Are you an adviser? Go to Unbiased Pro

 If you’re including CGT within your annual tax return, the online deadline is 31 January, while the deadline for paper tax returns is 31 October.

-How do you avoid capital gains tax?
+How do you avoid capital gains tax in the UK?

 The short answer is that if you owe CGT, then you can’t and shouldn’t avoid paying it.